ten0s/ten0s.github.io/_posts/2022-07-22-nodejs-gtk-hello-world-on-windows.md

 ## What's next?

 In the [next post]({{ site.baseurl }}{% post_url 2022-07-25-find-dlls-and-typelibs-dependencies-for-nodejs-gtk-application-on-windows %})
-we will find the dependencies (DLLs and Typelibs) needed for distribution and start the application without showing the terminal prompt.
+we will find the dependencies (DLLs and Typelibs) needed for distribution and how to start the application without showing the terminal prompt.